NaazS03/cgSpan/README.md

-# <div align = center>CloseGraph</div>
+# <div align = center>cgSpan</div>

-**CloseGraph** is an algorithm for mining maximal frequent subgraphs.
-This implementation of CloseGraph is built using an existing implementation for gSpan.
+**cgSpan** is an algorithm for mining maximal frequent subgraphs.
+This implementation of cgSpan is built using an existing implementation for gSpan.

 **gSpan** is an algorithm for mining frequent subgraphs.

-This program implements CloseGraph with Python.
-The repository on GitHub is [https://github.com/NaazS03/CloseGraph](https://github.com/NaazS03/CloseGraph)
+This program implements cgSpan with Python.
+The repository on GitHub is [https://github.com/NaazS03/cgSpan](https://github.com/NaazS03/cgSpan)

 The gSpan implementation referenced by this program can be found on GitHub at [https://github.com/betterenvi/gSpan](https://github.com/betterenvi/gSpan).